CedrickOka/api-bundle/src/Resources/doc/index.md

 =============

 The OkaApiBundle has the following requirements:

- - PHP 5.5+
+ - PHP 5.6+
  - Symfony 3.4+

 Installation
 ============

 Installation is a quick (I promise!)
-6 step process:
+5 step process:

 1. Download OkaApiBundle
 2. Enable the Bundle
 3. Create your WsseUser class
 4. Configure the Bundle
-5. Import Bundle routing
-6. Update your database schema
+5. Update your database schema

 Step 1: Download the Bundle
 ---------------------------